Chronic Fatigue Syndrome and Epstein-Barr Virus - Natural help

 Herbs that may help with symptoms of chronic fatigue include:

-Astragulus is an herb used to build the immune system (200mg twice each day) and has anti-viral and antiseptic properties.
-In addition it may be helpful in the treatment of fatigue and weakness, symptoms that are common in Epstein - Barr virus.
+Astragulus is a herb used to build the immune system (200mg twice each day) and has anti-viral and antiseptic properties.
+In addition, it may be helpful in the treatment of fatigue and weakness, symptoms that are common in Epstein - Barr virus.

 Essential oils of jasmine, peppermint, and rosemary may help reduce stress when used in aromatherapy.
 Place several drops in a warm bath or atomizer, or on a cotton ball.
 Massage using two or three of the oils mentioned will help.
 Make up a massage oil using 2 or 3 of the following – Basil, Geranium, Rosemary, Pine, Nutmeg, Thyme or Marjoram.
 Blend with Apricot or Peach Kernel carrier oil or Rosehip/Argan oil if the skin is particularly dry or inflexible.

-To assist with calm and restful sleep use Lavender and Camomile in an essential oil fan or burner.
+To assist with calm and restful sleep use Lavender and Chamomile in an essential oil fan or burner.

 Ribose - Ribose is a kind of sugar that is used to improve athletic performance and the ability to exercise by boosting muscle energy.
 It has also been used to improve symptoms of chronic fatigue syndrome (CFS), fibromyalgia, and coronary artery disease.
 It can help to prevent symptoms such as cramping, pain, and stiffness after exercise in people with an inherited disorder called myoadenylate deaminase deficiency (MAD) or AMP deaminase deficiency (AMPD deficiency) and McArdle's disease.
 As part of an imaging procedure used to measure the extent of damaged heart muscle in people with coronary artery disease.it has been given intravenously